 But when Cephas came to Antioch, I opposed him to his face, because he stood condemned.Galatians 2:11(NASB)

-Although the apostles at Jerusalem recognized that Paul had been divinely commissioned to preach the gospel to the gentiles, there was little interaction or overlap between these two Christian ministries, for many years.
+Although the apostles at Jerusalem recognised that Paul had been divinely commissioned to preach the gospel to the Gentiles, there was little interaction or overlap between these two Christian ministries for many years.

-It was after Peter's angelic vision at Joppa and his experience with the salvation of Cornelius, the gentile centurion – that he came to understand that gentiles as well as Jews, were equal in the sight of God, and like them, were saved by grace, through faith alone.
+It was after Peter's angelic vision at Joppa and his experience with the salvation of Cornelius the Gentile centurion, that he came to understand that Gentiles and Jews were equal in the sight of God, and both were saved by grace through faith alone.
 Indeed, the Jerusalem council was formally set up to clarify the fundamentals of the Christian faith.

-They agreed that gentile believers could not be expected to adhere to Jewish rules, rites and regulation, but too often, Jewish converts to Christianity often clung fast to their former ritual, even though they knew that it was not the Law that justifies them before God, but faith in Christ.
+They agreed that Gentile believers could not be expected to adhere to Jewish rules, rites, and regulations, but too often, Jewish converts to Christianity clung fast to their former rituals, even though they knew that it was not the Law that justifies them before God, but faith in Christ.

-Time passed since Paul's first, brief visit to Jerusalem, where he had met with Peter and a few Church leaders.
-But one day Paul found it necessary to challenge Peter about his faith – when this leafing elder of the apostle, started to revert back to pre-cross observances.
+Time passed since Paul's first, brief visit to Jerusalem where he had met with Peter and a few Church leaders.
+But one day, Paul found it necessary to challenge Peter about his faith – when this leading elder of the apostles started to revert back to pre-Cross observances.

-Paul stated that when Cephas (Peter) came to Antioch, I protested and opposed him to his face [concerning his conduct there], for he was blameworthy, and stood condemned.
+Paul stated, "When Cephas (Peter) came to Antioch, I protested and opposed him to his face concerning his conduct there, for he was blameworthy, and stood condemned."
 The following verse explains that it was out of fear of his fellow Jews, that caused Peter to cave into this unbiblical practice.
 It was fellow Jews who had insisted in the segregation of circumcised Jewish believers from uncircumcised Gentiles Christians – and Peter caved into their pressure.

-Peter wanted a peaceful existence, and although a pillar of the early Christian Church, who knew that salvation was by faith and not by following the Law, he crumbled from pressure and withdrew himself FEARING those of the circumcision.
+Peter wanted a peaceful existence, and although he was a pillar of the early Christian Church who knew that salvation was by faith and not by following the Law, he crumbled from pressure and withdrew himself FEARING those of the circumcision.

-May we know the truth and stand fast to the word of God, and not allow ourselves to compromise of the glorious gospel of Christ through fear of the world, fear of our Christian brethren or fear of our fellow man.
-May we not be ashamed of the gospel of Christ, for it is the power of God unto salvation for ALL who believe – through Christ, Who loved us and gave Himself for us.
+May we know the truth, stand fast on the Word of God, and not allow ourselves to compromise the glorious gospel of Christ through fear of the world, fear of our Christian brethren, or fear of our fellow man.
+May we not be ashamed of the gospel of Christ, for it is the power of God unto salvation for ALL who believe – through Christ Who loved us and gave Himself for us.